hashicorp/terraform-provider-vault/website/docs/r/database_secret_backend_connection.md

 ### Redis ElastiCache Configuration Options

-* `url` - (Required) The url to connect to.
+* `url` - (Required) The url to connect to including the port; e.g. master.my-cluster.xxxxxx.use1.cache.amazonaws.com:6379.

 * `username` - (Optional) The AWS access key id to authenticate with.
-If omitted Vault tries to infer from the credentials chain provider instead.
+If omitted Vault tries to infer from the credential provider chain instead.

 * `password` - (Optional) The AWS secret access key to authenticate with.
-If omitted Vault tries to infer from the credentials chain provider instead.
+If omitted Vault tries to infer from the credential provider chain instead.

 * `region` - (Optional) The region where the ElastiCache cluster is hosted.
 If omitted Vault tries to infer from the environment instead.